 Nope again.
 How about Holmes Basic?

 These large and fearsome humanoid monsters range from 7 to 10 feet in height and are of various disgusting colors.

 That’s interesting — “various disgusting colors.”
 I like that it’s left vague, but it doesn’t help pin down the origins of the violet ogre.

-Okay, what about Moldvay Basic?
+Okay, what about Moldvay Basic (paid link)?

 Ogres are huge fearsome human-like creatures, usually 8 to 10 feet tall.

 They grew a foot, but they’re back to having no reference to skin color.
 So where did the colorful ogre come from?